 So, what is in it for me?
 Very simple, you will learn how a thrifty lifestyle can improve your money situation, simplify life, and also reuse things that can actually be fun.

-And don’t worry, by being thrifty does not mean you are stingy with money.
+And don’t worry, by being thrifty does not mean you are living stingy with money.

 What is a Thrifty Lifestyle?